Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.

 - Avoid drinking alcohol while you are taking pregabalin.
 This can make dizziness and drowsiness worse.

-Tell your doctor if these side effects are troublesome – you may need a lower dose.
+Tell your doctor if these side effects are causing you problems.
+You may need a lower dose.

 Risk of dependence